-Even when regulation does not allow society to precommit to high standards of shareholder protection, private contracting can be used as a substitute "lock-in" mechanism.
-There are at least three ways in which companies can opt out of their domestic legal system: they can (i) list their shares in an exchange with stricter governance standards; (ii) be acquired by companies from countries with better shareholder protection; or (iii) themselves incorporate in a jurisdiction with better shareholder protection.
-The tendency of companies to cross-list in jurisdictions with better shareholder protection is documented by Pagano, Röell, Randl and Zechner (2001) and Reese and Weisbach (2002), among others.
-Miller (2001) and Doidge, Karolyi, and Stulz (2004) find that cross-listing into developed stock markets is associated with a share price increase.
-Similarly, cross-border mergers and acquisitions (M&A) serve a governance purpose: Rossi and Volpin (2004) show that companies from countries with better investor protection tend to acquire companies in countries with lower shareholder protection, and Bris and Cabolis (2005) document that such deals create value because they transfer superior governance standards to acquired companies.
+Even when regulation does not allow society to precommit to high standards of shareholder protection, private contracting can be used as a substitute "lockin" mechanism.
+There are at least three ways in which companies can opt out of their domestic legal system: They can (i) list their shares in an exchange with stricter governance standards; (ii) be acquired by companies from countries with better shareholder protection; or (iii) themselves incorporate in a jurisdiction with better shareholder protection.
+The tendency of companies to cross-list in jurisdictions with better shareholder protection is documented by Pagano et al. (2001) and Reese and Weisbach (2002), among others.
+Miller (1999) and Foerster and Kavolyi (1999) find that cross-listing in developed markets is associated with share price increases, and Doidge, Kavolyi, and Stalz (2004) show that the valuation premium of cross-listed firms (relative to domestic peers) is significantly higher for firms from countries with poor shareholder protection.
+Similarly, crossborder M&A serve a governance purpose: Rossi and Volpin (2004) show that companies from countries with better investor protection tend to acquire companies in countries with lower shareholder protection, and Bris and Cabolis (2004) document that such deals create value because they transfer superior governance standards to acquired companies.

-Legal scholars have remarked that these mechanisms lead to an effective international convergence to best-practice corporate governance, irrespective of differences in company law (see Coffee, 1999, and Gilson, 2001).
+Legal scholars have remarked that these mechanisms lead to an effective international convergence to best-practice corporate governance, irrespective of differences in company law (see Coffee 1999 and Gilson 2001).
 The controversial issue is whether this "convergence by contract" prompts also convergence of national legal systems.
-Hansmann and Kraakman (2000) argue that it does, due to shareholder pressure.
-Gilson (2001) predicts an interplay of "convergence by contract" and "convergence by law".
-In contrast, Bebchuk and Roe (1999) question the idea of smooth and rapid convergence towards a single system of corporate governance, since political and economic forces tend to promote path dependence in corporate law and business practice.
+Hansmann and Kraakman (2001) argue that it does, due to shareholder pressure.
+Gilson (2001) predicts an interplay of "convergence by contract" and "convergence by law."
+In contrast, Bebchuk and Roe (1999) question the idea of smooth and rapid convergence towards a single system of corporate governance, because political and economic forces tend to promote path dependence in corporate law and business practice.

 Our model is capable of shedding some light on this issue.
 Suppose that a fraction $\gamma$ of company managers opt out of national law into a jurisdiction that provides high shareholder protection.
 The workers and owner-managers of these companies will realize that the value of $\lambda$ chosen at the national level will not affect their own private benefits.
 As a result, they will vote for high shareholder protection, to the extent that they own any shares in domestic companies.
-For $\gamma$ sufficiently large, this will tilt the balance of the political decision in favor of high shareholder protection, and therefore "convergence by contract" may indeed promote "convergence by law".
+For $\gamma$ sufficiently large, this will tilt the balance of the political decision in favor of high shareholder protection, and therefore "convergence by contract" may indeed promote "convergence by law."